LionelDraghi/ArchiCheck/docs/rules.md

 **Note that "allowed" as the precedence over "forbidden", meaning that if you explicitly allow some unit, you can't forbid one of his child.**

-For example, if we invert the previous exemple :
+For example, if we invert the previous example :
 ```
 Interfaces   use is allowed
 Interfaces.C use is forbidden
 ```
 the second line will be ignored.

-> As I am writing this (v0.5 january 2018), implementing a more logical behaviour seem's complex.
+> As I am writing this (v0.5 january 2018), implementing a more logical behavior seem's complex.
 > But who knows, I may change my mind, so consider this as likely to change.
 > Any comment on that feature is welcome.